jcurve/jcurve-internal-docker-api-test/README.md

 **Ugh how do we not bundle install from scratch errytyme?**

-*While this command gets cached and so it only matters when we need to rerun (ie. when we add a gem), this is still annoying in that every change to the Gemfile requires a complete recreate of the docker container from the image.
-A solution is posited here: http://bradgessler.com/articles/docker-bundler/*
+~~While this command gets cached and so it only matters when we need to rerun (ie. when we add a gem), this is still annoying in that every change to the Gemfile requires a complete recreate of the docker container from the image.
+A solution is posited here: http://bradgessler.com/articles/docker-bundler/~~ *So we can totally just mount a volume over the default gem path... this seems super easy.
+I guess we could docker/git ignore the contents if we don't want to pass stuff around, but it kinds of seems like there's not much point, as you have to download stuff from _somewhere_ on the destination machine right?*

 **What the heck is with having to both provide the local dir as a data volume mounted through compose, and ALSO adding it in the image build phase, which will get out of sync?**